blissapps/GrafanaBlissWebsite/README.md

 > cy:posttest:results
 > ```

-* Remember that all theses commands above can be totally adapted, modified or created according with the project current necessities
+* Remember that all theses commands above can be totally adapted, modified, or even created according with the project current necessities

 ## Cypress with Docker
 When we execute tests using our local resources, the tests take advantage of the host machine like browsers, memory and etc.